bogdanfinn/tls-client/Readme.md

 This library uses the following api: https://tls.peet.ws/api/all to verify the hashes and fingerprints for akamai and ja3.

+If you are not using go but want to use the functionality check out this repository https://github.com/bogdanfinn/tls-client-api

 ### Questions?

 Contact me on discord